Char siew rice in Singapore

 9. Hong Kong 88 Roast Meat Specialist

 Hong Kong 88 Roast Meat is a hidden gem that moved numerous times in the past few years.
-From Tampines to Bukit Batok and then its latest spot on Foch Road, this kopitiam stall has thankfully retained their tasty recipe throughout all locations.
-Their char siew ($50 per kg, $3 with rice) has equal layers of meat and fat, and is juicy, smoky while not being overly sweet.
+From Tampines to Bukit Batok and then its latest spot in Lavender, this kopitiam stall has thankfully retained their tasty recipe throughout all locations.
+Their Char Siew Rice ($4.50) sees char siew with equal layers of meat and fat, and is juicy, smoky while not being overly sweet.

 Opening hours: Daily 10:30am to 9:45pm